Ccjr0/Plata-Theme-SolusEdition/README.md

 # Plata-Theme-SolusEdition
-The default custom Plata theme that comes installed with Solus 4 Fortitude
+The default custom Plata theme that comes installed with Solus 4 Fortitude / Ubuntu Budgie Edition